Black Walnut Lumber: North America’s Premier Hardwood

 • Custom tables and countertops

-Advantages of Black Walnut Lumber
+Pros and Cons of Black Walnut Lumber

-• Beautiful Grain and Texture: Smooth, consistent, and warm under finish.
+• Beautiful grain and texture: Smooth, consistent, and warm under finish

-• Excellent Stability: Minimal movement with seasonal humidity changes.
+• Excellent stability: Minimal movement with seasonal humidity changes

-• High-Value Material: Adds visual and financial value to custom builds.
+• High value material: Adds visual and financial value to custom builds

-• Cost: As a premium domestic hardwood, it commands a higher price per board foot.
+• Cost: As a premium domestic hardwood, it commands a higher price per board foot

-• UV Sensitivity: Prolonged sunlight can lighten the colour slightly over time.
+• UV sensitivity: Prolonged sunlight can lighten the colour slightly over time

 Finishing Black Walnut